How to Prevent Ants Invading Isopod Bins

 Reduce Strong Food Odours

-Protein-rich foods such as fish flakes or dried shrimp can produce strong scents that attract ants.
+Protein-rich foods such as fish flakes or dried shrimp can produce strong smells that attract ants.

-Feeding smaller portions and removing leftovers can help reduce these odours.
+Feeding smaller portions and removing leftovers quickly helps reduce these odours.

 Secure the Enclosure